PierfrancescoSoffritti/android-youtube-player/README.md

 can be used to replace the default UI of the player.

-This method takes in the id of a layout resource.
-The method returns the View object corresponding to the inflated layout.
+This method takes in the id of a layout resource, which is a regular XML file defining a layout.
 The default UI of the player is removed and replaced with the new UI.
+The method returns the View object corresponding to the newly inflated layout.

 After calling this method, the default [PlayerUIController](#playeruicontroller) won't be available anymore.
 Calling `YouTubePlayerView.getPlayerUIController()` will throw an exception.

 You are now responsible for managing your custom UI with your own code.
 Meaning: you should write your own class to manage the UI.
-A simple but complete example can be seen [here, in the sample app](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/examples/customUIExample), I recommend you take a few minutes to read it, it should be trivial to understand.
+A simple but complete example can be seen [here, in the sample app](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/examples/customUIExample), I recommend taking a few minutes to read it, it should be trivial to understand.

 Example (taken from sample app):